 Color and Finish

 The color and finish of the door are largely subjective decisions based on personal decor preferences.
 The color of the door should either stand out from the home as a focal point or match it to seamlessly blend in.
 A popular choice is to match the color of the door to the nearby windows and window frames for cohesion.
-Keep in mind that, as exterior doors, they’re likely to get dirty, so consider a color and finish that are easy to clean.
+Keep in mind that as exterior doors, patio doors are likely to get dirty, so consider a color and finish that are easy to clean.
 What’s more, some doors have decorative accessories, like built-in blinds between the glass panes to offer privacy and block light.

 Frame and Fit

 The first thing to do before looking for a new patio door is to measure the old door.
 Take measurements of the width and height of the door, and then take measurements of the door frame.
 If installing a new sliding door, also measure the rough opening of the doorway to find a frame that can be fitted to the studs.

 Common patio door sizes include: